TritonDataCenter/rfd/rfd/0071/README.md

 The `headers` will be checked and if `m-encrypt-support` is set to `'client'` and if there is a `m-encrypt-metadata` header, then info should decrypt the value of `m-encrypt-metadata` using the information in other headers, perform an integrity check using the `m-encrypt-metadata-mac` value, then set the decrypted metadata on `m-encrypt-metadata-decypted`.

-#### `chattr(path, options, callback)`

-The change attribute function will also need to be updated to support setting metadata headers with encrypted values.